Here are some of the artists creating and using Q Up Arts sounds.

 distracted driving through the #HandsOff Pledge.

-Frank Serafine is a sound designer and composer based in Los Angeles.
+Frank Serafine was a sound designer and composer based in Los Angeles.

 "Q Up Art's sounds have been a staple in my production arsenal